Medications and Drugs

 What is the most important information I should know about rivastigmine transdermal (Exelon)?

-Before using rivastigmine transdermal, tell your doctor if you have liver disease, a heart rhythm disorder such as "sick sinus syndrome" (slow heartbeats), an enlarged prostate, urination problems, a seizure disorder, asthma or allergies, tremors or uncontrolled muscle movements, or a history of stomach ulcer.
+Before using rivastigmine, tell your doctor if you have liver disease, a heart rhythm disorder such as "sick sinus syndrome" (slow heartbeats), recent weight loss or lack of appetite, an enlarged prostate, urination problems, a seizure disorder, asthma or allergies, tremors or uncontrolled muscle movements, or a history of stomach ulcer.

 Always remove an old patch before putting on a new one.
 Do not wear more than 1 patch at a time.

-If you stop using rivastigmine transdermal for any reason, do not restart the medication without talking to your doctor first.
+If you stop using rivastigmine for any reason, do not restart the medication without talking to your doctor first.
 You may need to restart treatment with a lower dose.
+Call your doctor for instructions if you forget to change your patch for more than 3 days in a row.

 If you need surgery, tell the surgeon ahead of time that you are using rivastigmine transdermal.